 Muryokoin Ruins 無量光院跡

-A Heian-period temple in ruins and historic Hiraizumi
+The ruins of a Heian-period temple and historic Hiraizumi

-The once-great temple of Muryokoin has been reduced to little more than rice fields and the remnants of the beautiful garden.
+The once-great temple of Muryokoin has today been reduced to little more than a garden, which was reconstructed based on archeological excavations.

-The temple, built by Hidehira Fujiwara, was intended to replicate the famous Byodoin Hodo in Kyoto
+The temple, built by Hidehira Fujiwara, was modeled after the famous Pheonix Hall at Byodoin Temple in Kyoto

-Twice a year, visitors can see the sun set behind Mt.
+Twice a year, during the spring and autumn equinox, visitors can see the sun aligned with the peak of Mt.
 Kinkei in a breathtaking display

 How to Get There